ThomasBeresford-0/ThomasBeresford-0/README.md

 ### Projects

+### Projects

-- [Acebook](https://github.com/ThomasBeresford-0/Acebook)]: A collaborative mock version of Facebook with user authentication and personalized databases.
+- [Acebook](https://github.com/ThomasBeresford-0/Acebook): A collaborative mock version of Facebook with user authentication and personalized databases.
 Developed using JavaScript (Node.js), React, MongoDB, HTML/CSS, Express.js, and JSON Web Tokens.
 - [Daily Grind Game](https://github.com/ThomasBeresford-0/Daily-Grind-Game): An engaging project featuring a trivia quiz and an endurance game, utilizing Pygame, Python, Flask, React, HTML, CSS/Tailwind, and MongoDB.
 - [Tetris](https://github.com/ThomasBeresford-0/tetris_game): An independently developed classic Tetris game using Pygame, Python, and CSS.

-## Connect with Me
+## Connect with me

 Feel free to reach out if you want to collaborate on a project or just chat about tech, comics, or anything else!